idqdq/sdbgp/docs/lab1.md

 ---
 **Note**
-The IP addresses should be 172.22.0.2 and 172.22.0.3 for frr and gobgp respectively. assigned IP addresses depend on the order in which the container connects to the network2
+The IP addresses should be 172.22.0.2 and 172.22.0.3 for frr and gobgp respectively. assigned IP addresses depend on the order in which the container connects to the network **net2**
 bgp configurations depend on these IP addresses
 to find out the IP addresses, use *docker inspect* command, and in case the addresses differ, edit the bgp configurations.